Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Introduction

+Deep neural networks often segment an image into pre-defined classes corresponding to output channels \cite{noh2015learning,zhao2017pyramid,chen2017deeplab}.
+Many ``binary'' methods \cite{Tokmakov17, fusionseg, song2018pyramid, liu2021emergence, ding2022motion, lian2023bootstrapping, singh2023locate} are even more restrictive, considering two classes: ``foreground'' and ``background'' \cite{hu2018unsupervised, Fan_2019_CVPR, Li_2019_ICCV, Akhter_2020_WACV}.
+Some methods revisit layered models by supervising a DNN using synthetic data \cite{xie2022segmenting} or use sprites \cite{ye2022sprites}.
+A video batch must be processed before inference on a given frame, and the model requires manual input of the number of regions, rendering these approaches impractical in online and real-time scenarios. \cite{meunier2022driven} segments optical flow by fitting pre-defined motion patterns using Expectation-Maximization (EM).
+Changing the number of regions requires architectural modification and thus re-training. { DivA is more flexible by only specifying an upper limit for the number of segments (slots) which can be conveniently adjusted without re-training the model.}

+Some unsupervised object discovery methods \cite{wang2022tokencut, ponimatkin2023simple, bielski2022move,seitzer2022bridging, zadaianchuk2023object, wang2023cut} use pre-trained image features from contrastive learning (e.g. DINO \cite{caron2021emerging}), while others \cite{bao2022discovering,bao2023object} rely on motion segmentation \cite{dave2019towards} that leverages supervised features from MS-COCO \cite{lin2014microsoft}.
+There are also methods combining an unsupervised pipeline with supervised features \cite{yang2021dystab, haller2021iterative}.
+While in practice one ought to use pre-trained features whenever available, for academic purposes we explore the minimal end of the supervision scale, where no purposeful viewpoint selection, ``primary object,'' or human labels are used.

-\textbf{Contextual Information Separation (CIS)} \cite{yang2019unsupervised} frames unsupervised motion segmentation as an information separation task.
-Assuming independence between motions as the defining trait of ``objects,'' the method segments the optical flow field into two regions that are mutually uninformative.
-Although still binary partitioning, this formulation removes the notion of foreground and background in motion segmentation.
-DivA further extends CIS by introducing a reconstruction term, which generalizes CIS to an arbitrary number of regions.
+\textbf{Contextual Information Separation (CIS)} \cite{yang2019unsupervised} frames unsupervised object discovery as an information separation task by segmenting the optical flow field into two regions that are muturally uninformative.
+Although this formulation removes the notion of foreground and background, it is still limited to binary partitioning.
+No work has yet generalized CIS to multiple objects.
+Optimizing a multi-region version of CIS would result in a combinatorial explosion of complexity, while naive alternatives such as sequentially discovering one object at a time did not yield satisfactory results, either.